Guide to Buying Property in France

 Ski Chalets & Apartments

-An overview of whats involved in buying or selling a property in the French Alps
+Buying or selling a property in the French Alps

 If you are considering buying or selling a French property, you will certainly need professional assistance as the process, while not complicated, requires attention to detail and detailed advance planning.
 The estate agent and notaire are key in either buying or selling but be careful to fully understand the tax and legal position.